mstahv/accessing-graphql-service/README.md

 # Consuming GraphQL example with Java, Spring Boot & Vaadin

 This example app shows how to consume trivial data from a GraphQL API.
 The GraphQL API is provided by [StepZen](https://stepzen.com), and is based on the `https://ip-api.com` IP Geolocation service.

 The example app looks like this:
 ![Screenshot](https://github.com/mstahv/accessing-graphql-service/raw/main/assets/screenshot.png "Screenshot")

 ## Running the application
 The project is a standard Maven project.
 To run it from the command line, type `mvn`, then open http://localhost:8080 in your browser.
+The first launch may take several minutes as front-end build files are not committed to the repository.

 You can also import the project to your IDE of choice as you would with any Maven project.
 Read more on [how to set up a development environment for